owncloud-archive/documentation/admin_manual/maintenance/migrating.rst

    mysqldump --lock-tables -h localhost -u admin -ppassword owncloud > owncloud-dbbackup.bak

-.. note:: Parameters are set when creating database for ownCloud
+.. note:: (just a reminder) Parameters you need for the command above were set when creating database for ownCloud

 ::